Learning to Simulate Tree-Branch Dynamics for Manipulation: Experiments and Results

 \subsection{Robustness}

 In the second scenario, we perform two sets of experiments to measure the robustness of the model against erratic sensors and variations in branch grasp locations.
-In the first, we inject Gaussian noise of standard deviation $\sigma$ into the ground truth inference and evaluation force trajectories, leveraging the sim-to-sim setup.
-The results in Fig. \ref{fig:robustness_noise}, computed as an average over 30 unseen test force-deformation trajectories, show a progressive degradation in the estimation sample quality, for increased noise levels.
+In both sets, the metrics are computed as an average over 25 unseen test force-deformation trajectories, 3 of which are shown along with the results.
+In the first set, we inject Gaussian noise of standard deviation $\sigma$ into the ground truth deformation and force trajectories, leveraging the sim-to-sim setup.
+The results in Fig. \ref{fig:robustness_noise}, show that for moderate levels of noise, the predicted distribution is well-aligned to the ground truth; furthermore, the 95\% CI attributes indicate that the model is able to capture the injected noise within the estimated uncertainty.

 Secondly, we vary the grasp locations, selected randomly along the branch, where the force is applied.
 This experiment mimics the situation where the arm needs to ascertain whether to grasp towards the outer edge of a branch to reduce the applied forces, or move towards the inner fork due to the arm reach constraints.
 The obtained results, illustrated in Fig. \ref{fig:robustness_location}, confirm that our model can successfully infer the deformation on one location using trajectories obtained by grasping another.